How an Attorney Can Help You Appeal a Denied Claim

 Typically, a workers’ compensation case is decided by a judge of the State Board of Workers’ Compensation after a hearing.
 During the hearing, the judge reviews the evidence and arguments presented by both sides.
 Then, they issue in writing their decision on what payments the claimant should receive.

 This may be the end of it, but if you believe the judge decided in error on your case, you do have the option to appeal.
-With a Woodstock workers’ compensation appeals attorney at The Warlick Firm, you have a better chance of appealing successfully and receiving enough benefits to cover your medical expenses, lost income, and more.
+With a Woodstock workers’ compensation appeals attorney at The Warlick Firm, you have a better chance of winning your workers' compensation appeal and receiving enough benefits to cover your medical expenses, lost income, and more.

 To appeal a workers’ compensation case in Georgia, you must have a legal reason.
 This means you believe the judge based their decision on an error of fact or understanding or did not follow some aspect of the law.
 Asking to be awarded more money in damages may not be a good enough reason to appeal, unless the judge did not follow a legal guideline in deciding your award.